-In this guide, we’ll explain the key components of an aviation safety management system and offer practical tips and resources for implementing it properly in your organization.
+Both international standards and local regulations require SMS, so most major airports and commercial airlines around the world already have their own systems.
+These needs constant improvement and updating.
+In this guide, we’ll explain the key components of an aviation safety management system.
+You’ll also find out about practical tips and resources for implementing it properly in your organization.

 What is an aviation safety management system?